iterative/ldb-resources/README.md

   ```
   ldb list --query 'inference.confidence < 0.3
   ```
-  JMESPATH is a powerful JSON expression reducer, and can be extended with custom functions.
-LDB provides some handy functions out of the box, for example – to compute the total area of (possibly overlapping) bounding boxes for all images in workspace, one can project dimension metrics into arrays and use dotproduct(array, array) to compute the final result:
+  JMESPATH is a powerful JSON expression reducer, and can be extended with [custom functions](documentation/Command-summary.md#user-defined-custom-query-functions).
+LDB also provides some handy functions out of the box, for example – to compute the total area of (possibly overlapping) bounding boxes for all images in workspace, one can project dimension metrics into arrays and use dotproduct(array, array) to compute the final result:

   ```
   ldb eval --query 'dotproduct(b_boxes[*].width, b_boxes[*].height))'